 Since Lt.
-Hogg retired in 1974, the Office has been run by Captain Paul Kolsom, Captain Dick Danhoffer, Captain Mike DeLuca, Captain Ken Avram, Captain Mike Carroll, Captain Dave Holtz and Captain Ryan Procop.
+Hogg retired in 1974, the Office has been run by Captain Paul Kolsom, Captain Dick Danhoffer, Captain Mike DeLuca, Captain Ken Avram, Captain Mike Carroll, Captain Dave Holtz, Captain Dave Young and Captain Ryan Procop.

-Today, Captain David Young is the Fire Prevention Officer.
-In addition to inspecting businesses, churches, schools, and other places of assembly to ensure compliance with Fire Codes, Captain Young also inspects in-home day-cares and provides agency-required inspections for families who are adopting children.
+Today, Captain Jeff Fisher is the Fire Prevention Officer.
+In addition to inspecting businesses, churches, schools, and other places of assembly to ensure compliance with Fire Codes, Captain Fisher also inspects in-home day-cares and provides agency-required inspections for families who are adopting children.

 Inspections are conducted on a regular basis and follow up inspections to monitor the compliance with any noted violations take place thirty days after the initial inspection.

-Captain Young is also the coordinator of the Department's Public Education and Safety Programs.
-Anyone wishing to have a speaker from our department talk to their group should make arrangements through Captain Young.
+Captain Fisher is also the coordinator of the Department's Public Education and Safety Programs.
+Anyone wishing to have a speaker from our department talk to their group should make arrangements through Captain Fisher.